 With first-time offender treatment in D.C. generally restricted to marijuana possession, prosecutors frequently offer consideration under Section 48-904.01(e) of the D.C.
 Code as an alternative to taking a case to trial.
 Depending on the case, treatment under the… Read More

 Disorderly conduct is a really annoying charge.
-The first problem is that the offense is usually so broad and poorly defined that it is too easy for police to charge and too easy for the government to prove… Read More
+The first problem is that the offense is usually so broad and poorly defined that it is too easy for police to charge and too easy for the government to… Read More